 Interstate 535 is a short freeway linking I-35 and U.S. 53 in Duluth, Minnesota, with 3rd Street and Hammond Avenue in Superior, Wisconsin.
 The route spans Howards Bay and the St. Louis River between Connors and Rice’s Points along the John A. Blatnik Bridge, a continuous steel through truss arch bridge.

 The Minnesota Department of Transportation (MnDOT) is in charge of maintenance for the Blatnik Bridge on I-535/U.S. 53 while the Wisconsin Department of Transportation (WisDOT) is responsible for maintenance of the Bong Bridge (U.S. 2) to the south.
 Costs are split between the two states.

 I-35, I-535, Hwy 53 Twin Ports Interchange

-Costing around $442 million, the Twin Ports Interchange program will replace 33 bridges and update the interchange joining I-35, I-535 and U.S. 53 in Duluth and revise the ramps along Interstate 535 at Garfield Avenue.
-Both interchanges serve the Clure Public Terminal, but weight restrictions currently in place force overweight vehicles to and from the port onto local streets.
+Costing around $442 million, the Twin Ports Interchange program replaces 33 bridges, updates the interchange joining I-35, I-535 and U.S. 53 in Duluth and revises the ramps along Interstate 535 at Garfield Avenue.
+Both interchanges serve the Clure Public Terminal, but weight restrictions previously in place forced overweight vehicles to and from the port onto local streets.
 Design work was 60% complete as of November 2019.
 However as plans advanced, an estimated $100 million shortfall for the project arose, due to increased costs with addressing contaminated soil and water, geotechnical challenges, and maintaining two lanes of traffic along Lower Michigan Street southbound during construction.
 As a result the Minnesota Department of Transportation (MnDOT) deferred work on the project phases involving Garfield Avenue and U.S. 53.7

 Also known as the Can of Worms interchange in part due to the third-highest crash rate in Minnesota, the exchange between I-35/535 was built in the 1960s utilizing elevated roadways and ramps due to poor foundation soils.
 Deterioration of the bridges resulted in the overweight truck detours currently in place.
 Further south at Garfield Avenue, weight restrictions also apply to the interchange built there in 1969.